-I was so over the moon with my transfer that I popped off an email to them and asked if I could get more information on how they circumvent these fees so I could blog here about it (see below on how it works).
+I was so over the moon with Wise that I popped off an email and asked if I could get more information on how they circumvent these fees so I could blog here about it (see below on how it works).

 They wrote back and offered to give my readers a free transfer up to £1,000/$1,000.

-Banks could charge you up to 5% in hidden costs when sending money to any bank account abroad.
+Remember: Banks could charge you up to 5% in hidden costs when sending money to any bank account abroad.
 Wise is up to 8x cheaper.
-It's only fair.
+It's only fair!

-How Does Wise (Transferwise) Make Sending Money to Thailand So Cheap?
+How Does Wise Make Sending Money to Thailand So Cheap?

 Well, with investment in the company from the likes of Richard Branson, I guess anything is possible.

 My first transfer completed within 24 hours; 2-3 days quicker than my bank.
 Transfers now are sometimes even quicker.

 The process is completed by making several individual conversions using effective market exchange rates that work in your favor.